 * OPEC, non-OPEC ministers to meet on July 24 in Russia

-* Nigerian minister not currently planning to attend -source
+* Nigerian minister unable to attend - Kuwait

-* Libya's humanitarian needs must be considered -NOC chief (Updates with comments from sources, details)
+* Libya's humanitarian needs must be considered -NOC chief (Adds Kuwait oil minister comments in paragraph 5)

-ISTANBUL/LONDON, July 10 (Reuters) - Libya and Nigeria may attend a joint meeting between OPEC and non-OPEC this month, Russia's energy minister said on Monday, as oil producers look for ways to cap rising production to help support oil prices.
+ISTANBUL/LONDON, July 10 (Reuters) - Libyan and Nigerian officials may attend a joint meeting between OPEC and non-OPEC nations later this month as oil producers look for ways to cap rising production to help support oil prices.

-Both nations have boosted production since they were exempted from an OPEC-led deal to cut output, weighing on global prices.
-This has prompted talk among producers about including them in the pact.
+Both countries have boosted production since they were exempted from an OPEC-led deal to cut output, weighing on global prices.
+This has prompted more talk among producers about including them in the pact.

-"We have spoken to (OPEC Secretary General Mohammad) Barkindo and in the next two weeks there will be conversations with them (Libya and Nigeria) and possibly we will invite them to the technical summit," Novak told reporters on the sidelines of an industry conference in Istanbul.
+"We have spoken to (OPEC Secretary General Mohammad) Barkindo and in the next two weeks there will be conversations with them (Libya and Nigeria) and possibly we will invite them to the technical summit," Russian Energy Minister Alexander Novak told reporters on the sidelines of an industry conference in Istanbul.

 Six ministers from OPEC and non-OPEC nations including Kuwait, Venezuela, Algeria, Saudi Arabia, Russia and Oman will meet on July 24 in St Petersburg, Russia, to discuss the current situation in the oil market.

-This group, called the Joint Ministerial Monitoring Committee, could recommend expanding the pact to the wider group, which holds its next meeting in November.
+The monitoring panel, called the Joint Ministerial Monitoring Committee which Kuwait chairs, could recommend expanding the pact to the wider group, which holds its next meeting in November.

 OPEC delegates have said bringing Nigeria or Libya into the production pact would likely focus on capping their output, rather than asking them to cut their supply so soon after it had recovered from involuntary curbs.